Third Officer Herbert Pitman

 It was no doubt a disappointing response from the final witness of the day.
 Senator Smith had wanted to ask this question to Second officer Lightoller, but he was not present.
 Subsequently, the Senate Inquiry was moved to Washington D.C. and took place in the new caucus room of the Russell Senate Office Building.
 They were the first hearings to be held in that room.
 Of the total of 82 witnesses, Pitman was finally called up for a more intensive questioning on Day 4 of the hearings - Tuesday April 23rd, 1912.
-It had been the original intention of the committee to recall Fourth officer Boxhall to the stand on that day, who had testified the day before, however a note from a medical doctor stated that Boxhall "is physically unable to appear before the Senate investigating committee today."
+It had been the original intention of the committee to recall Fourth Officer Boxhall to the stand on that day, who had testified the day before, however a note from a medical doctor stated that Boxhall "is physically unable to appear before the Senate investigating committee today."
 Hence Pitman was called next, at just after 10 am.

-Once again he confirmed his details (although in this instance saying "about 17 years" of employment compared to "sixteen" a few day before).
+Once again he confirmed his details (although in this instance saying "about 17 years" of employment compared to "sixteen" a few days before).
 He gave very brief answers to most questions, providing little extemporaneous detail, perhaps on the advice of the White Star legal team.
-This time Second officer Lightoller was there, sitting to his right (please note photograph below) even interjecting that "2.20 apparent time of ship" equals "5.47 Greenwich mean time".
+This time Second officer Lightoller was there, sitting to his right (please note photograph above) even interjecting that "2.20 apparent time of ship" equals "5.47 Greenwich mean time".
 Slightly further to Pitman's right was Bruce Ismay, with a pen to his mouth, seemingly lost in thought.

 Pitman "choked" and "breaks down"